-According to the PTSD United website, other important facts about PTSD from the National Institutes of Health and Department of Veteran Affairs include:
+According to the U.S. Department of Veterans Affairs website, other important facts about PTSD from the National Institutes of Health and Department of Veteran Affairs include:

 - Events such as physical/sexual assault, serious accidents, natural disasters, long/short term abuse and sudden emotional loss can cause PTSD

 - The symptoms of PTSD, such as depression, anxiety, intense feelings of guilt, bad dreams and angry outbursts can be incredibly painful

 - Self-medicating with drugs and alcohol is incredibly common and often leads to a dual diagnosis condition, where substance abuse worsens the symptoms of PTSD and vice versa

 - Women are more than twice as likely to develop PTSD as men